Clarity in pricing

 Clarity in pricing requirements deal with how business may use “component pricing” (specifying the price for each part of a good or service separately) when advertising their products.

-At the time of writing (30 June 2018), the Treasury Law Amendment (Australian Consumer Law Review) Bill 2018 (Cth) is before federal parliament.
-If enacted, this Bill will ensure that all “pre-selected options” are included in the single price.
+Amendments made to the ACL in 2018 ensure that all “pre-selected options” are included in the single price.
 This overcomes the practice of consumers being charged a higher price if they do not specifically de-select options that have been pre-selected (e.g. for luggage on an airline website).
 Therefore, the headline price has to include all charges automatically applied by the seller, even though, during the transaction, the customer may de-select these options.

 The provision also requires a person to specify the minimum amount required to be paid for sending goods to the customer, where this price is known at the time of the price representation.
 However, this may be listed as a separate figure and it does not have to be included in the single specified price.